OmarHussainX/evolveu-competencies/README.md

 _NOTE: View test coverage report at 'coverage/lcov-report/src/components/js/index.html' after cloning the repo._

-The tested &amp; verified `AccountsController` class was then used to build a sophisticated bank account manager in React.
+The tested &amp; verified `AccountsController` class was used to build a sophisticated bank account manager in React.

+__Creating the first account:__
 Until the first bank account is created, the user is presented with a very prominent 'New Account' button.

-__Creating the first account:__
 <p align="center"><img src="src/accounts1.png" /></p>

 __First account created:__